-The 2012 Fortunati Vineyards Signature Cabernet Sauvignon shows a complex nose – it is a mix of spices, black pepper, black cherry and tobacco smoke.
+The 2012 Fortunati Vineyards Signature Cabernet Sauvignon reveals a bouquet with plenty of aromatic depth – it is a mix of spices, black pepper, black cherry and tobacco smoke.
 The wine is in balance – with more red fruit showing on the palate than darker.
 Notes of raspberry, red plum show – it has very nice acidity.
 The tannins are slightly chalky and long lingering, especially on the back of the palate.

-The name Fortunati perfectly represents both Ellen and Gary.
-Ellen is a first generation American and is partly Italian – she grew up speaking Italian in her family.
+The name Fortunati reflects the personality and heritage of both Ellen and Gary.
+Gary’s nickname for years has been lucky, a play on his last name of Luchtel.
+And Ellen is first generation American and is partly Italian – she grew up speaking Italian in her family.
 Fortunati means “lucky” in Italian.
-And Gary’s nickname based on his last name ‘Luchtel” has always been lucky.